 Students searching for graduate organizational behavior management programs will want to consider Florida Tech.
 The university holds the distinction of being one of the only master's degree programs in the study of organizational behavioral management (OBM).
 In addition, other colleges may not have attained the same prestigious accreditations as Florida Tech.

-Not many organizational behavior management programs can offer the same esteemed faculty as Florida Tech.
-Professors in the OBM program are dedicated researchers and practitioners with a commitment to developing the ABA and OBM fields.
-The faculty is made up of Board Certified Behavior Analysts® who provide one-on-one attention to students in a small group setting, working alongside them in both research, client and business interaction.
+Not many OBM programs can offer the same esteemed faculty as Florida Tech.
+Professors in the OBM program are dedicated researchers and practitioners with a commitment to developing the applied behavior analysis (ABA) and OBM fields.
+The faculty is made up of Board-Certified Behavior Analysts® who provide one-on-one attention to students in a small group setting, working alongside them in research, client, and business interaction.
 The low student-to-faculty ratio encourages close collaboration and mentorship as well as individual creativity and leadership.

-Students working towards an organizational behavior management master's develop their expertise through class discussions of case studies, involvement in research and internship opportunities, even participating in developing solutions for performance problems in organizations.
+Students working towards an organizational behavior management master's degree develop their expertise through class discussions of case studies, involvement in research and internship opportunities, even participating in developing solutions for performance problems in organizations.

 Florida Tech's organizational behavior management programs are made up of a diverse mix of working professionals and students from around the globe seeking higher-level management skills.
 Students who choose a master's in OBM build the foundation necessary to become a well-respected professional in the healthcare and business community.
-Students have the option of daytime, evening and weekend class schedules and are in close proximity to a thriving medical community that provides internship and applied learning opportunities.
+Students have the option of daytime, evening, and weekend class schedules and are in close proximity to a thriving medical community that provides internship and applied learning opportunities.

 Working directly with clients from local companies and government organizations is one way that students apply classroom learning.
-These real-world experiences are what make the organizational behavior management programs at Florida Tech so valuable because students get a head start on building a portfolio of consulting experience.
+These real-world experiences are what make the organizational behavior management programs at Florida Tech so valuable, because students get a head start on building a portfolio of consulting experience.

 There are research centers and organizations located on and off campus including:

-The Scott Center Psychological Services
+- The Scott Center Psychological Services

 The Society for Performance Management

-Outside of research and internships, graduate students undergoing organizational behavior management training often publish research in respected ABA journals, including the Journal of Applied Behavior Analysis, Behavior Analysis in Practice and Behavioral Interventions.
-Organizations and research centers located both on and off campus help students explore topics in OBM.
-Florida Tech's dedication to research and state-of-the-art facilities ensures that students graduating with a master's in OBM have a deeper understanding of the field and a portfolio of published work, real-world insights and experience.
+Outside of research and internships, graduate students undergoing organizational behavior management training often publish research in respected ABA journals, including the Journal of Applied Behavior Analysis, Behavior Analysis in Practice, and Behavioral Interventions.
+Organizations and research centers, located both on and off campus, help students explore topics in OBM.
+Florida Tech's dedication to research and state-of-the-art facilities ensures that students graduating with a master's in OBM have a deeper understanding of the field and a portfolio of published work, real-world insights, and experience.

 Job options might include:

-Graduates with a master's in OBM can proceed to an organizational behavior management career or enter Florida Tech's doctoral program in behavior analysis.
-Many Florida Tech students receive significant assistantships from The Scott Center for Autism Treatment that covers the majority of their academic costs.
-On average, graduates with a Ph.D. have higher salaries and employment rates than those with a master's or bachelor's degree, according to the U.S. Bureau of Labor Statistics.
+Unlike other organizational behavior management programs, many Florida Tech students receive significant assistantships from the Scott Center for Autism Treatment—a world-renowned facility working with children with autism and other related disorders—that covers the majority of their academic costs.
+On average, graduates with a PhD have higher salaries and employment rates than those with a master's or bachelor's degree, according to the US Bureau of Labor Statistics.